Khaled Dajani, MDBy Khaled Dajani, MD, Cardiology

 • Vitamin D

-Animal-based foods, such as meat, fish, eggs and full-fat dairy products, contain cholesterol.
-You don’t need much cholesterol in your diet — your liver makes most of the cholesterol your body requires.
+Animal-based foods, such as meat, fish, eggs and full-fat dairy products, contain cholesterol, but you don’t need much in your diet — your liver makes all your body requires.

 Cholesterol is a waxy substance that cannot travel in the bloodstream alone.
 “Your liver packages cholesterol inside a shell made of fats (lipids) and proteins,” says Dr. Dajani.